gonzalezreal/SwiftCommonMark/README.md

 You can create a `Document` by passing a CommonMark-formatted `String` or `Data` instance to initializers like `init(markdown:options:)`.

-You can create a `Document` by providing a CommonMark string.

 ```swift
 do {
   let document = try Document(